GongT/baobao/@idlebox/common/docs/common.api.md

     passive?: boolean;
 }

-// Warning: (tsdoc-unsupported-tag) The TSDoc tag "@see" is not supported by this tool
 // Warning: (ae-missing-release-tag) "init" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public